RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Equations.md

 You cannot insert a link to equations in callouts or blockquotes.
 This is an inherent limitation of Obsidian rather than this plugin.

-### Hover page preview

-Equation numbers will not be displayed in the hover preview ([Page Preview](https://help.obsidian.md/Plugins/Page+preview)).
-This is because there is seemingly no means to reliably get the corresponding line number in a hover popover.

-But the good news is that [Hover Editor](https://github.com/nothingislost/obsidian-hover-editor) lets you avoid this problem.

 ### PDF export

 In version 2, equation numbers are expected to be successfully printed in PDF exports.
 Being a new feature, however, there might be some corner cases where it doesn't work perfectly.